Home » Getting Started » Info for New Saddle Hunters

 Why Saddle Hunt?

 If you are not sure that Saddle Hunting is for you, ask yourself why a hunter with a lifetime of success in whitetail deer hunting uses it exclusively.
-For example, a saddle can be combined with any climbing method, and provide greater safety in the process.
-Get familiar with the Benefits of Saddle Hunting:
+Refer to the information on this page:

 Terminology